nuxeo-sandbox/nuxeo-aws-cdk-deployment/README.md

 ```

 ### Tunnel
-With session manager, it is possible to open a tunnel through the bastionn host.
+With session manager, it is also possible to open a tunnel through the bastion host.
 For example, a tunnel to the DB can be set up in order to use desktop tools like pgAdmin

 ```bash
 aws ssm start-session --target <instance-id> --document-name AWS-StartPortForwardingSessionToRemoteHost --parameters '{"host":["<rds-proxy-endpoint>"],"portNumber":["5432"],"localPortNumber":["5432"]}' --profile <my-profile>